Board of Directors

 Kathy is a well-known figure in Waterloo.
 She was born and raised here, graduating from West High School.
 She was employed by the Waterloo Courier for 10 years, served on the advance team of President George Herbert Walker Bush for 4 years and was the Foundation Director at Allen Hospital for 9 years.
 Kathy has been active with the Waterloo Ambassadors, Cedar Valley Hospice Board, Community National Bank Board, Waterloo Chamber of Commerce, Cedar Valley United Way and Red Cross.

 She currently serves on the Allen Hospital Board of Directors and is chair of the Allen Foundation Board and is a member of Roundtable.

 She spends time with husband, Tim Hurley and three kids and nine grandchildren.

-She currently serves as a Greater Cedar Valley Chamber Ambassador, Big Sister with the Big Sisters Big Brothers Program of Northeast Iowa, member of Waterloo Exchange Club, member of Brothers of Knowledge Promise Fund Steering Committee, and board member of Build Our Ballpark.
+She currently serves as a Greater Cedar Valley Chamber Ambassador, member of Waterloo Exchange Club, member of Brothers of Knowledge Promise Fund Steering Committee, and board member of Build Our Ballpark.
 In 2016, she and her husband, Don, served as co-chairs of the Cedar Valley United Way campaign.

 She is a graduate of Benton Community High School (Van Horne, Iowa) and graduate of Luther College, with a BA in Political Science and Business Administration.
 She grew up on the farm in Benton County and has been a Waterloo resident in her entire adult life.